pBouillon/pytodo/README.md

 * [toggle task status](#toggle)

 ### Add
-To add a task, there is two ways:
+To add a task, there is two ways by using `a` or `add`:
 - using the command:

 ```
-pytodo> /a this is a new task
+pytodo> a this is a new task
 Task added.

 pytodo> _